 Late one Saturday morning, in the town of Lijiang, I boarded a bus with two friends, an American and a Yi student of mine from the Institute of Nationalities in Yunnan Province's, Kunming.
 We intended upon travelling to Lugu Lake, the geographical heart of the ancient matriarchal Mosuo culture.
 The bus was so crowded with rural talk, returning from the markets to their countryside homes with baskets and wares and a few loose or tethered animals, that we could not find seats together.

-The American sat two rows forward, I sat next to a Han (China's majority) teenager, and, just across the aisle, the Yi student sat beside an elder Yi man.
+My American friend sat two rows forward, I sat next to a Han (China's majority) teenager, and, just across the aisle, the Yi student sat beside an elder Yi man.
 Over the heads of the other passengers, we talked briefly in a mixed parlance of Han and English, then settled back for the ride.
 The old Yi man studied us with subtle glances, than let his chin sink thoughtfully on his chest.
 After a few minutes, he turned to the Yi student.

 He could not speak Han, and I could not speak the Yi dialect, so the student translated their conversation for me.